 It seems to me that the serious and scriptural thing is to carry out the distinction which you make: to do that which private Christians did according to their gifts, and to leave to the apostles and their delegates what was done by the apostles and their delegates.

 But you insist on another fact in your letter.
 You say, as to collections, only one is related in the New Testament, and in that single account the participation of an apostle is positively stated!
 Must I repeat to you, sir, that the apostle refused to take part in this collection, unless there were other persons with him?
 But this is not all.
 I must here thank you for the support which you lend to my views.
 This case also, as well as the other which you quoted, overturns your arguments.
-If you give yourself the trouble to read @Romans 15: 26, you will find, &#8220;For it hath *pleased* them of Macedonia and Achaia to make a certain contribution for the poor saints which are at Jerusalem.
-It hath pleased them verily, and their debtors they are.&#8221; So that, on this point, the principle recognized in the word of God is that of the full liberty of the saints, and under certain aspects their moral obligation. &#8220;It pleased them.&#8221; Hence, when it pleases us, we do it, acknowledging often that it is an obligation.
-If you wish to see the spirit in which the thing was done, you can read @2 Corinthians 8 where the apostle says, &#8220;I speak not by commandment&#8221;; and elsewhere (@1 Corinthians 16) you will find other collections also.
-You will see that the apostle speaks of the collection at Corinth, as of a thing which was being made, and of his participation in it as a discretionary thing&#8212; &#8220;if it be meet.&#8221; He had given orders to the Galatians as to how the collection was to be made.
+If you give yourself the trouble to read @Romans 15: 26, you will find, "For it hath *pleased* them of Macedonia and Achaia to make a certain contribution for the poor saints which are at Jerusalem.
+It hath pleased them verily, and their debtors they are."
+So that, on this point, the principle recognized in the word of God is that of the full liberty of the saints, and under certain aspects their moral obligation.
+"It pleased them."
+Hence, when it pleases us, we do it, acknowledging often that it is an obligation.
+If you wish to see the spirit in which the thing was done, you can read @2 Corinthians 8 where the apostle says, "I speak not by commandment"; and elsewhere (@1 Corinthians 16) You will find other collections also.
+You will see that the apostle speaks of the collection at Corinth, as of a thing which was being made, and of his participation in it as a discretionary thing "if it be meet."
+He had given orders to the Galatians as to how the collection was to be made.
 Hence, while quite admitting that there is often a moral obligation (and in this case one does not wait for an apostle), we find perfect liberty, we find spontaneous action as an essential thing, and that the participation of the apostle is a question of seasonableness.
 The examples which you quote,

 {378}